Find a Qualified Attorney Near You

 Local agencies also work with the federal government to enforce immigration regulations.
 Section 287(g) of the Immigration and Nationality Act emphasizes this collaboration.

-Section 287(g) is a program implemented by ICE to strengthen the collaboration of local and federal authorities in handling matters related to immigration law.
+Section 287(g) is a program implemented by ICE to strengthen collaboration between local and federal authorities in handling immigration matters.

 This program gives local agencies the authority to perform certain immigration functions.
 These functions include identifying and removing criminal non-U.S. citizens.
 Several counties in Wisconsin take part in the 287(g) Program.
 Below is the list of the participating County Sherriff’s Offices in Wisconsin: